skywind3000/vim-keysound/README.md

 ![](doc/logo.jpg)

-:zap: You can use it along with the [typewriter color scheme](https://github.com/logico-dev/typewriter), and feel like you are really typing on a typewriter.
+:zap: You can use it along with the [typewriter color scheme](https://github.com/logico-dev/typewriter), and feel like you are really working on a typewriter.

+Gain the power from the the rhythm and the sound, become productive in vim.

 # Installation